 Bluegrass, perennial ryegrass, and tall fescues are all affected by rust fungi, although Kentucky bluegrass and some tall fescues can resist them.
 Rust is a disease for long grass in a poor or low nutrition condition, especially when the air temperature is above 20 degree centigrade.
-It spreads via air, water, shoes, clothes, garden equipment, and vegetative turf materials.
+It spreads via air, water, shoes (when you use shoes cleaner), clothes, garden equipment, and vegetative turf materials.
 Once the grass is infected, it becomes more susceptible to other diseases.

 How to control the disease?

 If the infection is not very serious, you might not have to do anything to rescue the grass.
 The fungus loves the warm and humid temperatures so when the weather condition changes, the grass will be able to resist the rust.
 But there are some active ways to prevent your lawn from rust disease: